Course pages 2015–16

 Additional lecturers: Prof Ross Anderson, Daniel Thomas

 Prerequisites: Undergraduate operating systems course; an undergraduate networking course would be useful.
 It is recommended that students undertaking the Lent term course also take this Michaelmas term course.

 This course aims to provide students with an introduction to the history and central themes of computer security, from its 1970s foundations to some current research topics, with a theme of how to defend cloud-based systems against capable motivated opponents.
 The course considers first local computer systems and then distributed systems; however, we will rapidly discover that this is an artificial distinction that only becomes more awkward as we enter the current period.
 Throughout the course, we will consider proposed systems along with the adversarial research intended to identify gaps and vulnerabilities.

-There will be eight two-hour seminars on the following topics.
+There will be eight two-hour seminars on topics along the lines of the following.
 Students are expected to read the required set papers before each class.
 All students are expected to submit a brief written summary of the readings in advance of each class, and students will be nominated to give brief presentations of each paper, or of cross-cutting aspects of all the papers, to lead discussion.

 - Origins and foundations of computer security

 - Access control

 - Cryptographic protocols

 - understand the principles of computer security